jlmelville/uwot/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Replaced double-blanks in Description field of the DESCRIPTION with four spaces.

+* Added single quotes to 'Rcpp' in the Description field of the DESCRIPTION.

+* Added a URL to the uwot website in the Description field of the DESCRIPTION.

+* Replaced \dontrun with \donttest in examples in the Rd files.

+* Added a tmpdir parameter to functions to explicitly secify the temporary directory used to store temporary data.

+## Resubmission

+This is a resubmission.
+In this version I have:

 * Expanded the Description field of the DESCRIPTION file, including explaining the UMAP acronym and corrected the arXiv reference.